 Almost all modern cars come with some ability to connect a device to play or stream music, but for those with older vehicles it can be a bit more difficult.
 This is only made worse by the fact that many newer phones don’t feature an audio jack, so plugging in a device to the car’s headset is simply not possible.

-In this guide we are looking at five of the best FM transmitters you can buy and putting them through their paces.
+In this guide we are looking at five of the best Bluetooth FM transmitters you can buy, and we will be putting them through their paces.
 We will be covering a range of different areas from ease of use, build quality, connectivity, sound quality and more.
 Use the table of contents below to skip to the section you are most interested in.

 What Bluetooth FM Transmitters Will We Be Covering?